 The Hokkaido Ken is a very new breed to us and the experience has proved quite different to bringing up Northern Inuit pups, with different challenges and behaviours.
 You couldn't help but adore this mischievous little puppy who always had the biggest smile on her face; loves the sound of her own voice; will stand up to the whole world and absolutely gives the best cuddles going - when she wants to!

-Kirin has been joining Kiba and I on our trips across the South of England, attending shows and events where she works as a meet-and-greet dog and an ambassador for her breed.
-She travels on the train and London Underground, and often gets stopped by random passersby.
+Kirin has done great work as a breed ambassador here in the UK, attending events with Honiahaka Northern Inuits and the Association of Nihon Ken.
+She has travelled on the ferry, on the train and London Underground, and often gets stopped by random passersby.
 She handles strangers well, which is unusual for her breed, however she does like to talk to people whilst they're making a fuss of her.

 Kirin is Embark DNA profiled: click here!